Top ↑

 Then we found a critical issue — where users start the flow

-In our final design, users were supposed to pick a service in the app first—like bank withdrawal or deposit—then at the ATM, choose the same service, and scan the QR code to continue.
+In my final design, users were expected to select a service in the app first, then match it on the ATM and scan the QR code.

-To address this alternative route issue, I worked closely with the developers to brainstorm solutions.
-As a result, we added a condition check: if the user doesn't have a PayPay Bank account linked to our app, we assume they're only using the E-money Top-Up feature.
-After scanning, they’ll be taken directly to the E-money Top-Up flow.
+To solve this alternative route issue, I worked closely with developers to explore solutions.
+We decided to add a condition check—if a user hasn’t linked a PayPay Bank account, we assume they’re using E-money Top-Up and take them directly to that flow after scanning.

-I'll skip some of the technical details here, as we had several working sessions to explore which API status checks could be used.
+I'll skip the technical deep dive, but we held multiple sessions to define which API status checks to use.
 Below is the final flow we implemented.

-Along with the condition check, we also added a tutorial on the screen to introduce the new screen and reduce confusion.
+Along with the condition check, I also added a tutorial on the screen to introduce the new screen and reduce confusion.

 Adding tutorial ballon